April 23 (UPI) -- On this date in history:

-In 1940, a fire at the Rhythm Club in Natchez, Miss., claimed the lives of 209 people, all African Americans, in what is now ranked as the fourth-deadliest building fire in U.S. history.
+In 1940, a fire at the Rhythm Club in Natchez, Miss., claimed the lives of 209 people, all Black patrons, in what is now ranked as the fourth-deadliest building fire in U.S. history.

 In 1965, more than 200 U.S. planes struck North Vietnam in one of the heaviest raids of the Vietnam War.

 In 1985, former U.S. Sen. Sam Ervin died at age 88.
 The North Carolina Democrat directed the Senate Watergate investigation that led to President Richard Nixon's resignation.

 In 1993, United Farm Workers founder Cesar Chavez died at age 66.

 In 2007, former Russian President Boris Yeltsin, who faced down army tanks during the fall of the Soviet Union, died of cardiac arrest at the age of 76.

 In 2008, the U.S. Defense Department announced that Army Gen. David Petraeus, top American military official in Iraq, was chosen to head the Central Command, overseeing military affairs in the Middle East and Central Asia, including the wars in Iraq and Afghanistan.